evenfound/even-mobile/README.md

-# even-modile: The mobile application of Even Network
+# even-modile: The mobile application for Even Network

 The even-mobile repository is a project can be a GUI client or Light Node application..